-- (Note) 1.
-"Grant days" doesn't include carryover days.
-2. "Acquired days" refers to days actually acquired within the respective year (or fiscal year). - 3.
-"Acquisition rate" is calculated by the total of acquired days / grant days × 100%. - Survey subjects were expanded from "private enterprises with 30 or more regular workers at headquarters" (up to 2007) to "private enterprises with 30 or more regular workers" (from 2008).
+- 2) "Grant days" doesn't include carryover days. - 3) "Acquired days" indicates the number of days actually acquired within a year.
+4) "Acquisition rate" is calculated by the total of acquired days / grant days × 100 (%). - 5) Survey subjects were private enterprises with 30 or more regular workers.